/

 Want more context?
 Our Eversource CT data dashboard takes this same rate board data and adds historical trends.
 You can see how supplier rates have changed over time and make more informed decisions about contract length and timing.

-The chart below shows current supplier offers as of March 2025.
+The chart below shows current supplier offers.
 Each point represents a different offer, arranged by contract length and rate.
-The dotted line shows Eversource's current rate (11.19¢/kWh) for comparison.
-Notice how the best 6-month offers are currently about 1.5¢ below Eversource's rate—enough to save the average household around $10 per month.
+The dotted line shows Eversource's current rate (9.74¢/kWh) for comparison.

 Seeing current offers is helpful, but understanding how these offers evolve over time reveals deeper insights about market conditions and can help you make smarter timing decisions about when to shop for electricity.